 Even hard-nosed investigative reporters agree that the news provides an excessively dismal view of the world.
 Audiences regularly come away from the news — even high quality news — feeling powerless, anxious, and resentful.
 When the daily news product makes people want to tune out and disengage, it doesn’t bode well for the news business — or for democracy.

 We believe that journalism can do better.
 It can provide a view of the world that’s faithful to reality.
 It can strengthen engagement with audiences and rebuild trust.
 And it can sustain itself financially.
-But it needs a major disruption — not just around better platforms or packaging, but around the news product itself.
+However, it needs a major disruption — not just around better platforms or packaging, but around the news product itself.

 Solutions journalism heightens accountability by reporting on where and how people are doing better against a problem — removing excuses and setting a bar for what citizens should expect from institutions or governments.
 It offers a more comprehensive and representative view of the world.
 And it circulates timely knowledge to help society self-correct, spotlighting adaptive responses that people and communities can learn from.